Mon to Fri:

 Lifespan Factors

-Climate, roof orientation, and panel cleanliness all impact the system’s lifespan.
+Climate, roof orientation, and panel cleanliness impact the system’s lifespan.
 Dirty or poorly positioned solar panels can reduce heating efficiency.
 Systems in cooler climates might rely more on electric boosters, which add wear.

 Common Issues